 Lenders Mortgage Insurance (LMI)

-If you need to borrow more than 80% of the amount your property is valued at, you will most likely need to pay Lenders Mortgage Insurance.
-This protects lenders against a loss if a borrower can no longer afford their loan repayments.
-It’s a one-off fee based on several factors, including the loan amount and ‘loan-to-value ratio – though it’s generally valued at around 1-3% of your loan amount.
-While you don’t need to pay LMI upfront, it’s added to your loan, which obviously accrues interest.
+If you need to borrow more than 80% of the amount your property value, you will most likely need to pay Lenders Mortgage Insurance.
+LMI protects lenders against a loss if a borrower can no longer afford their loan repayments.
+It’s a one-off fee based on several factors, including the loan amount and ‘loan-to-value' ratio – generally valued at around 1-3% of your loan amount.
+While you don’t need to pay LMI upfront, it’s added to your loan, which accrues interest.

 If you’re finding it difficult to raise the 20% deposit, it could be worth investigating a limited guarantee.
 A limited guarantee can allow a parent or close relative to guarantee the portion that makes up what you need for the deposit – no more.
 This means less risk for the guarantor compared to a traditional guarantee, and the guarantee might not be needed after a couple of years.
 This could save you thousands of dollars in LMI or save you years of saving.

 Deposit aside, stamp duty will be your second upfront cost.
-The rate of stamp duty payable depends on the price of the house, and the more expensive the house, the higher the rate of tax.
-Each Australian state levies stamp duty at different rates, but as a general rule of thumb, stamp duty can add 4% to the purchase price – though if you’re a first time buyer, you’ll likely qualify for a grant or exemption (which varies according to state and territory).
+The rate of stamp duty payable depends on the price of the property, and the more expensive the property, the higher the rate of tax.
+Each Australian state levies stamp duty at different rates, but as a general rule of thumb, stamp duty can add 4% to the purchase price – though if you’re a first-time buyer, you’ll likely qualify for a grant or exemption (which varies according to state and territory).